jamf/NoMAD/README.md

 ***Current Version***

 NoMAD v.
-1.1.4(933)
+1.2.0(1003)

 ***Development Version***

-NoMAD v.
-1.1.5
+NoMAD

 ***New Features Planned for Development Version***

-- Ability to create NoMAD Pro keychain item and user settings to allow from migration to NoMAD Pro from NoMAD
-- Update Internet Passwords in addition to updating application passwords on AD password change
+- Update Internet Passwords in addition to updating application passwords on AD password change - added in 1.2.0
-- Pull certificates via RPCs instead of using the WebCA
+- Pull certificates via RPCs instead of using the WebCA - added in 1.2.0
-- Have NoMAD wait until a secondary configuration profile is installed - for situations where you have a base than an overlay profile
+- Have NoMAD wait until a secondary configuration profile is installed - for situations where you have a base than an overlay profile - added in 1.2.0
-- DFS resolution without being bound
+- DFS resolution without being bound - added in 1.2.0

 ***NoMAD***